Fallopian Tube Cancer

 Living With

-• Lump or mass in the pelvic area.
+• A lump or mass in your pelvic area.

 • Severe abdominal, pelvic or back pain that interferes with sleep or daily activities.